Jabble/tamu-rdm-workshops/modules/introducing-rdm.md

 ## This workshop series
 This workshop series is an introduction to research data management topics.
 The series is broad rather than deep.
 Some topics may be more relevant to your subject area than others.

-We will spend [#] hours each week discussing definitions, recommended practices, tools to act on the recommendations. *emphasize participation and exercises*
+We will spend [#] hours each week on defining concepts, reviewing the effects of different practices, understanding recommended practices, and using some tools to act on recommendations. *emphasize participation and exercises*

 ### Code of conduct
 We have a group with different experience and dealing with different material